-Your results statement will provide a single reporting score in the range of 0-100, and a percentile band indicating how you have performed relative to all other candidates who sat the LAT in 2019.
+Your results statement will provide a single reporting score in the range of 0-100, and a percentile band indicating how you have performed relative to all other candidates who sat the LAT in 2022.
 There are no pass or fail scores.
+You can compare your performance to other candidates by finding your percentile rank on the LAT 2022 Ogive.
+View the LAT 2021 Ogive here.

 For security purposes, results will not be sent by email or fax, nor will details be given over the phone.
 This is to protect candidate confidentiality.